 3. Reduce Stress

-The foundational principle of mindfulness is staying present to your surroundings and the current moment.
+Yoga and other practices that emphasize mindfulness are great ways to lower your stress and increase energy.
+Mindfulness focuses on acceptance and staying present-minded.
 While it may not be possible for you to do this all the time, try to spend at least ten minutes a day practicing it.

 4. Talk to a Sleep Specialist